martinsolent/COM726_support/docs/UML_Types_2023.md

-## FreeCodeCamp UML Diagrams Full Course (Unified Modeling Language)Course
+## FreeCodeCamp UML Diagrams Full Course (Unified Modelling Language) Course

-Learn about how to use UML diagrams to visualize the design of databases or systems.
-You will learn the most widely used Unified Modeling Language diagrams, their basic notation, and applications.
+Learn about how to use UML diagrams to visualise the design of databases or systems.
+You will learn the most widely used Unified Modelling Language diagrams, their basic notation, and applications.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WnMQ8HlmeXc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>